 - 1. Includes grading involving the movement of five thousand cubic yards or more of material; or - 2.
-For sites located inside census defined urban areas; - a.
-Adds five thousand square feet or more of new hard surfaces, or - b.
-Converts three-quarter acres, or more, of vegetation to lawn or landscaped areas; or - c.
-Converts two and one-half acres, or more, of native vegetation to pasture, or - d.
-Is a road-related project that adds five thousand square feet or more of new plus replaced hard surfaces, and ii.
-For commercial or industrial projects: the valuation of proposed improvements, including interior improvements, exceeds 50% of the - assessed value of the existing project site improvements.
+For sites located inside census defined urban areas: - a.
+Results in five thousand square feet, or greater, of new plus replaced hard surface area, or - b.
+Converts three-quarters acre, or more, of vegetation to lawn or landscaped areas, or - c.
+Converts two and one-half acres, or more, of native vegetation to pasture.

-iii.
-For all other projects: valuation of the proposed improvements, including interior improvements, exceeds 50% of the assessed value of the existing site improvements. - 3.
-For sites located outside census defined urban areas or UGAs, adds ten thousand square feet or more of new hard surface area, or results in five percent or more of hard surface area covering the lot area (whichever is greater).
+3. For sites located outside census defined urban areas or UGAs, results in ten thousand square feet or more of new plus replaced hard surface area, or results in five percent or more of hard surface area covering the lot area (whichever is greater).